Complying with the Electronic Visit Verification mandate

 The EVV mandate is here.
 How you and your organization respond will determine if that means a burden or an opportunity.

-Complying with federal requirements regarding Electronic Visit Verification (EVV) for Medicaid personal care services (PCS) and home health services (HHCS) that require an in-home visit by a provider has been a daunting task for many states and providers nationwide.
-As of November 14th, 30 states have requested exemptions from CMS (Centers for Medicare & Medicaid Services), with more likely requesting exemption prior to the November 30th deadline.
-In addition to state departments having a difficult time meeting the requirements, many providers have been put in a very difficult position.
+Complying with federal requirements regarding Electronic Visit Verification (EVV) for Medicaid personal care services (PCS) and home health services (HHCS) that require an in-home visit by a provider has been a daunting task.
+So much so that every state has requested an exemption from CMS (Centers for Medicare & Medicaid Services).

-Here’s what we learned talk to agencies across the U.S. about EVV.
+What we learned talking to agencies across the U.S. about EVV.

 - Some agencies are enhancing their home-grown systems (typically very expensively),

 - Some agencies are attempting to use a state-chosen EVV system (when available)

 - Some agencies are working with their existing software vendor

 - Some are still searching for the right solution, and